 Taken together, these two factors have the potential to remove barriers and increase the integration of persons with disabilities in all aspects of Canadian society – sport, education and the workforce.

 Finally, some disabled people may wish to try scuba diving for the simple excitement and fun of the activity.

-Freedom at Depth trains people with disabilities across Canada to scuba dive through provision of courses tailored to the unique requirements of the individual students.
+Freedom at Depth trains people with disabilities across Canada to scuba dive by providing courses tailored to the unique requirements of each individual student.

 Freedom at Depth has developed broad knowledge of disability issues and has extensive direct experience in delivering successful training.

 – Provide local and international diving opportunities for FADC trained divers.

 – Provide continuing education courses such as advanced diver, night diver, nitrox diver, etc.